olefriis/Eco2-rust/README.md

 It's sometimes nice to get an overview of which thermostats you have in your system.
 Just call `eco2 list`.

+### Deleting/forgetting thermostats
+Sometimes you move around thermostats, get rid of some, reset some, etc. To get rid of a thermostat in the tool, just call e.g. `eco2 forget 0:04:2F:06:24:D1`.

 ### Details
 All the values read from thermostats are stored in the `.thermostats.json` file in your home directory.
 If you somehow end up in a weird state, just delete